purduesigbots/pros-docs/v5/tutorials/topical/wireless-upload.rst

 so that ``USE_PACKAGE:=1``.
 Re-build and upload your project and PROS will automatically use the new files.
 PROS will automatically detect when you're using the same combination of libraries and decide not to re-upload the "cold" code.
 Verification that the library is present is done with filename and checksum of the file.
-As a result, if you use the same combination of libraries (cold image), only one copy of the cold iamge is uploaded to the V5.
+As a result, if you use the same combination of libraries (cold image), only one copy of the cold image is uploaded to the V5.

 Large Projects
 --------------